If you’re looking to get your forklift license, now is a great time.

 PROS

-Less expensive: Buy online training for as little as $40
+Less expensive: Buy online training for as little as $40.

-Self-paced: Complete in as little as an hour - or take as long as you like
+Self-paced: Complete in as little as an hour – or take as long as you like.

-Unlimited access: Get lifetime access to the course materials
+Unlimited access: Get lifetime access to the course materials.

-Instant results: Generate a “certificate of completion” after you pass the final exam
+Instant results: Generate a “certificate of completion” after you pass the final exam.

 CONS

-No “hands-on” portion: Most online programs only have the classroom “theory” portion
+No “hands-on” portion: Most online programs only have the classroom “theory” portion.

 Where to find online forklift training programs

-The easiest way to find these programs is simply by googling "forklift certification" or some version of that term.
-You can then sort through the different results, scan the pages, and see which one best suits your budget and situation.
+The easiest way to find these programs is simply by googling “forklift certification” or some version of that term.
+You can then sort through the different results, scan the pages, and see which suits your budget and situation.

 In-person